noma-protocol/docs/docs/exchange/overview.md

 # Exchange

-  The exchange offers a unified interface for trading tokens bootstrapped on the Oikos launchpad (oTokens) and to access features like borrowing and staking.
+  The exchange offers a unified interface for trading tokens bootstrapped on the Noma launchpad (oTokens) and to access features like borrowing and staking.
   The user interface is designed to be easy and intuitive, allowing users to navigate through various functionalities seamlessly.
 The main components are:

 <div>
   <h3> Market selector</h3>

-    1. Choose the market to trade (e.g. OKS/BNB)
+    1. Choose the market to trade (e.g. NOMA/MON)

 </div>